The Night of the Triffids: Literary significance and criticism

 "It fails, however, in its main aim, that of supplying a worthy follow-up to one of the classics of British science fiction."

 Awards

-The Night of the Triffids won the British Fantasy Award in 2002.
+The Night of the Triffids won the August Derleth Award in 2002.

 Adaptations

 On June 19, 2014 Big Finish Productions announced an audio drama adaptation of The Night of the Triffids, released in September 2014.
 Big Finish's production was broadcast on BBC Radio 4 Extra on June 29, 2016.